idle-meerkat/sdevwiki-fork/Policer.md

 action police rate 100mbps burst 64000 conform-exceed drop
 ```

 You can set the maximum policing rate to the same rate as for dynamic rules, but the actual rate is limited by the capabilities of the physical port.
-Please note, that SCT limitation for data path policing is not supported.
+NOTE: SCT limitation for data path policing is not supported.

 ## Assigning A Policer to Multiple Ports